WESTERN POLITICAL SCIENCE ASSOCIATION

 mrose2@csuchico.edu

-The Political Theory: Critical and Normative Theory section of the WPSA welcomes proposals in all areas of contemporary political theory including but not limited to feminist theory, democratic theory, liberalism, Marxism, political aesthetics, comparative political theory, legal theory, critical race theory, queer theory, cultural studies, critical geography, and environmental political theory.
-This section also encourages proposals that adopt normative-philosophical and/or critical-theoretical approaches to major topics in political science including, among others, multicultural politics, neoliberalism, nationalism, transnationalism and globalization, state power, technologies of security, civil society, social movements, representation, democratic governance and citizenship, and political identity.
+Updated Theme Statement for 2025.
+The Political Theory: Critical and Normative Theory section of the WPSA welcomes proposals in all areas of contemporary political theory including but not limited to decolonial theory, feminist theory, democratic theory, Africana/Black political theory, liberalism, Marxism, critical disability theory, political aesthetics, Indigenous political theory, comparative political theory, legal theory, critical race theory, queer theory, cultural studies, critical geography, and environmental political theory.
+This section also encourages proposals that adopt normative-philosophical and/or critical-theoretical approaches to major topics in political science including, among others, multicultural politics, neoliberalism, fascism, nationalism, transnationalism and globalization, state power, technologies of security, civil society, social movements, representation, democratic governance and citizenship, and political identity.
 Papers that develop a contemporary perspective on enduring theoretical concepts, such as equality, justice, domination, sovereignty, rights, the subject, civic virtue, and moral judgment, are also welcome.
-Finally, the section would be especially interested in panel proposals that address ongoing controversies within the field of political theory.
+Finally, in light of the 2024 election in the United States, we are particularly interested in papers on democratic catastrophe, repression, renewal, transformation, and revolution.

 bonnie.sheehey@montana.edu